-A light-dynamic audio installation for the skating rink of Gorky Park, Moscow.
+A light-dynamic audio installation for the skating rink of Gorky Park.
+Moscow, 2017-2018

 Matrix was an audio dependent installation, which constantly reacted to sounds (music on the rink, special concerts or DJ sets inside), creating a constantly changing picture in real time.
 The dynamic rhythm of the installation created patterns that changed to the beat of the music.
 These visual effects caused optical illusions blurring the line between what you see and what is actually there.

-    10x10 metres, external rhombes located within a fountain’s bowl 60x60 metres
+10x10 metre, external rhombus located within a 60x60 metre fountain basin

 A ceremony of The Cube’s lighting on the Opening day of the rink, Gorky Park.

 Luna Park | Software and animation

 Studio City Decoration | Production